 SPARC author addendum to publication agreement - this addendum to your publication agreement could be used to secure your rights to your publications.

-AUT leaves copyright in the hands of researchers except over course materials or in other, specific situations:
+AUT leaves copyright in the hands of researchers except for course materials or in other, specific situations:

 The following online resources provide good guidelines for copyright owners:

 A copyright cleared version can be deposited through Research Elements to AUT's open access research repository Tuwhera.
 The permitted versions vary but often it is the post-print version which is the author's final version after peer-reviewed.
 Library staff will check publishers' copyright and archiving policies for you.